The coast of North East England stretches from North Lincolnshire to the Scottish borders, taking in Humberside, Yorkshire and Northumberland.

 The Humber estuary is dotted with shifting sands entering into the busy port of Hull, and a number of lightvessels marked these.
-In Hull you can visit the impressive Maritime Museum which has an impressive display about the history of the lightvessels, and you can visit the former Spurn Lightvessel in the Hull Marina.
+In Hull, you can visit the impressive Maritime Museum which has an impressive display of the history of the lightvessels, and you can visit the former Spurn Lightvessel in the Hull Marina.

 On the Spurn peninsula, you can take a guided tour down to Spurn Point to visit and climb the old lighthouse, or you can walk the four miles there and back.
 The Discovery Centre, run by Yorkshire Wildlife Trust is well worth a visit.
 The recently repatriated bullseye from the optic can be found on display here.

-Further up the coast are the lights of Flamborough and Whitby where you can visit the High Light, the former fog signal station and visit the harbour lights on the pier.
+Further up the coast are Flamborough and Whitby’s lights, where you can visit the High Light, the former fog signal station and visit the harbour lights on the pier.

 At Whitley Bay, St Mary’s was the last lighthouse to be converted from an oil burning light.